-How optimise SEO on your website
+How to optimise SEO on your website

-Let’s look at the first 3 – and possibly most crucial – SEO tips that you can use to improve your author site today.
+Let’s look at the first 3 – and possibly most crucial – SEO tips you can use to improve your author site today.

 Keywords are an essential component of SEO.
 The keyword should be the main topic of your post.
 For instance, if you write clean romance stories, and you want readers of clean romance to find you, then any and all keywords related to clean romance are appropriate to write about in a blog post on your author website.
 Some keywords here to think about might be: sweet romance, wholesome romance, or even sensitive romance.